AGE-Net: Spectral--Spatial Fusion and Anatomical Graph Reasoning with Evidential Ordinal Regression for Knee Osteoarthritis Grading: Extended ablations and statistical analysis

 \subsection{Planned statistical analysis}

-To quantify the reliability of observed improvements, we plan to report paired comparisons across random seeds when evaluating AGE-Net against major ablations and the ConvNeXt baseline.
-Specifically, we will apply paired statistical tests on per-seed summary metrics (e.g., paired $t$-tests on QWK) and report corresponding effect sizes.
-Where appropriate, we will additionally compute confidence intervals (e.g., via bootstrap resampling) to complement $p$-values and better convey the magnitude and uncertainty of performance differences.
+To quantify the statistical reliability of all reported improvements, we will perform paired comparisons across matched random seeds when benchmarking the intact AGE-Net against major ablations and the bare ConvNeXt baseline.
+Specifically, primary metrics (e.g., QWK and MSE) will be evaluated using paired tests on per-seed summaries (e.g., paired $t$-tests) and accompanied by effect sizes.
+We will additionally report confidence intervals via nonparametric bootstrap resampling on the test set (patient-level resampling where applicable) to account for correlation structure and provide distribution-free uncertainty estimates.
+When testing multiple ablation variants, we will apply multiple-comparison control to mitigate inflated false discoveries, and emphasize effect sizes alongside $p$-values to reflect practical relevance.